rsp0225/Google-Homepage/README.md

 This project is a replica of the Google homepage created using HTML and CSS.
 It uses Font Awesome icons for the search, microphone, and camera icons.

+## Live Site

+This project is now hosted on Netlify.
+You can view the live site at [https://google-homepage-rsp0225.netlify.app/](https://google-homepage-rsp0225.netlify.app/).

 ## Approach
 To replicate the Google homepage, I first used Google Chrome's Inspect feature to analyze the structure and styles of the original page - Google.
 I then decided to break it down into three main components: